dotRP/dotRPFunctions/README.md

 ***Inline Comments***
 **Natives**
-~:Sets "We use this in the config file to denote what native is set where applicable"
+~:Sets "Used in config for what native is set"
+~:Runs "Used in config for what native is called"

 **Must be**
 Must be a float! -- This means the number must have a decimal place, IE 1.0